 Make a List of Blog Post Titles

-Using the keywords that you’ve researched, list some blog post titles that you could write about.
+Using the keywords that you’ve researched, list some post titles that you could write about.
 Put everything down on paper in detail.
 This will make things easier and help you generate new ideas.
 Once you start, you’ll need to be putting out consistent, valuable content, so a substantial list is a good place to begin.

-Once you’ve found your keywords the easiest step is to build them into blog post titles.
+Once you’ve found your keywords the easiest step is to build them into post titles.
 From there, you can flesh out the blog posts and cross them off your list.

 Make sure you have a wide variety of topics.
 It can seem difficult to constantly be coming up with new ideas that you haven’t written about before, but with keyword research tools it’s easier to find new, fresh approaches to similar topics.

 The best way to start is to simply start.
-Write those blog posts on your list, and start posting them regularly.
+Write those posts on your list, and start posting them regularly.
 Posting something once a day is great.
 Even once every few days will do, as long as you’re consistent.
 If you can, get a bit ahead on your posts.
 You can write a new one every day if you want, but if you have 10 in the reservoir, it just takes a bit of pressure off.

 Get yourself out there, and don’t give up if you don’t see immediate, drastic results.
 Keep going.
 Marketing is a day to day, long-term thing, and every share matters.